dudebot05/CS-480-680-Rewards_and_scheduling/README.md

 This project allows business owners(salons, therapists, cleaning services, etc.) to create a booking option with their clients.
 One highlight feature that this project offers is that a business owner could allow a loyalty program.

 ## Project Function
-So far, we have the env set up and have basic html.
+So far, we have the env set up and basic html.

 ## Project Goal
 Allow business owner to login or create an account.